 Forensic Gait Analysis and Forensic Gait Comparison

-Criminal gait comparison or forensic gait analysis (as it is commonly called) involves evaluation of the distinct features gait (or the manner in which a suspect or person walks) and comparing those gait features (or a combination of those features) to those of a criminal walking (often captured on surveillance video footage or CCTV).
+Criminal gait comparison or forensic gait analysis (as it is commonly called) involves evaluation of features of gait (the manner that a suspect or person walks or runs) and comparing those gait features (or a combination of those features) to those of a criminal walking or running (often captured on surveillance video footage or CCTV).

-As a forensic podiatrist, Dr. Nirenberg is a forensic gait expert residing in the United States (USA) who has expertise linking (and unlinking) criminals captured on video (often walking) to that of suspects by comparing distinct features of their gait (how they move, walk or run).
+As a forensic podiatrist, Dr. Nirenberg is a forensic gait expert who is available for cases in the United States (USA), Canada and worldwide.
+He has expertise linking (and unlinking) criminals captured on video (often walking) to that of suspects or other persons by comparing features of their gait (their style or manner of walking).

 Understanding Forensic Gait Analysis

 Forensic gait analysis or forensic gait comparison falls into the field of forensic podiatry and biomechanics.
 Gait refers broadly to the style or manner that people walk or run and typically gait in forensic cases refers to the features of how a criminal walks or runs (often during a criminal act, at a crime scene or associated with criminal activity).